MetaMask/core/packages/permission-controller/ARCHITECTURE.md

 - `A` and `C` may have all, some, or no values in common.
 - If `A = ∅`, then `C = B`

-In addition to merging caveat values, the caveat merger implementation must supply the difference between `C` and `A`, expressed in the caveat's value type.
+In addition to merging the values, the caveat merger implementation must supply the difference between `C` and `A`, expressed in the type of the merged values.
 This is necessary so that other parts of the application, especially the UI, can understand how authority has changed.